We Broke Down the Top 5 Grocery Delivery Services So You Don’t Have to

 Coupon policy: Shipt offers in-app specials on items, but it doesn’t allow you to use manufacturer’s or store coupons.

 What: Walmart has two grocery ordering options.
 In some locations, you can have your order delivered to your doorstep.
-In many more locations, you can place your order for a pickup window, then get your order delivered to your car at the store.
+In many more locations, you can place your order for a pickup window, then get your groceries delivered to your car at the store.
 Some stores even allow you to pay for your groceries with an electronic benefit transfer card.

 Membership: None required.